Social Media Marketing Blog

 The first step to celebrating any holiday is understanding its history.

-One way to do this is by educating your audience about Juneteenth.
-You could create an in-depth YouTube video, an Instagram Live series, educational Instagram Reels, or even a carousel post driving traffic to a blog full of more information:
+You could create an in-depth YouTube video, an educational Instagram Reel, or even a carousel post driving traffic to a blog full of more information:

 Tip #2: Spotlight Black-owned Businesses, Creators, and Community-led Organizations